x3chaos/simplemail/readme.md

 While writing horribly underdone one-class Bukkit plugins, I got a lot of help and pointers from [l3eta][1], and the code for v2.x definitely shows it.
 In fact, the entirety of the ``org.l3eta`` package is comprised of (adapted) code gotten from l3eta.

+#### Documentation

+v1.0 had almost zero documentation built-in, which probably helped contribute to the clutter in the -ahem- two classes.
+With v2.x, documentation is built-in like it should be.

 #### Total code rewrite

 This topic has two parts: one for those with no experience in programming or coding, and one for those who do.